rksawyer/memfault-docs/docs/android/android-bort.md

 ### Memfault _Caliper_

 :::note
-First released in Bort 3.0, the _Caliper_ system supports trace, per device and fleet wide metrics collection via the Android _batterystats_ subsystem.
+First released in Bort 3.0, the _Caliper_ system supports trace; per device and fleet wide metrics collection via the Android _batterystats_ subsystem;
-Additional data sources, such as logs and system properties, are in development.
+and log collection via logcat.
 :::

 Memfault's _Caliper_ system can be used to precisely specify what diagnostics